 - Dress it up!
 Plain and raw get old pretty quickly. but salads with a fruity dressing, broccoli- roasted with parmesan cheese, or sliced peppers with some dip are much more appealing to eat.

 - Enlist the forces: I decided to let TJ help prepare dinner, because he doesn’t cook with me very often.
 I first let him make choices.
 What should we put on top of our salad tonight?
 Cucumbers and tomatoes, or apples and oranges?”
 “None of it,” was his reply.
 “Well, we’re making a salad anyway, so I’m letting you decide what we’ll put on it.”
 He comes back with,”O.K., apples and oranges.”

 - Repeat, reoffer, retry, and reask!
 Never give up!
 They will eat your delicious fruits and vegetables… some day.
 I promise!

-*Our bonus tip is to getting the most fruits and vegetables in, is to plan your meals!
-This is our 5 day meal plan, which you can print and use for your family here.
+- Our bonus tip is to getting the most fruits and vegetables in, is to plan your meals!

-If you want more, you can get a printable of the 7 day meal plan, complete with pictures of every meal, shopping list, and recipes in the member center.
-Print the one with images and hang it up for your kids on the fridge so they know what's coming up for each meal, even if they can't read yet!
+If you want more, you can get a printable meal plans complete with pictures of every meal, shopping list, and recipes in the member center.
+Print the one with images and hang it up for your kids on the fridge so they know what’s coming up for each meal, even if they can’t read yet!